microsoft/mu_crypto_release/CryptoBinPkg/Driver/readme.md

     `<PHASE>_CRYPTO_SERVICES` lines set to `NONE` do not need to be specified.
 Any `<PHASE>_CRYPTO_SERVICES` line set to a non-`NONE` value must set the corresponding `<PHASE>_CRYPTO_ARCH` value to a non-`NONE` value as well.

+    Two options are provided for Standalone MM.
+It is important to select the option based on the Standalone MM core used on your platform:

+    - [`StandaloneMmPkg`](https://github.com/tianocore/edk2/tree/master/StandaloneMmPkg/Core) - Use `STANDALONEMM_CRYPTO_SERVICES`
+    - [`MmSupervisorPkg`](https://github.com/microsoft/mu_feature_mm_supv/tree/main/MmSupervisorPkg/Core) - Use `STANDALONEMM_MMSUPV_CRYPTO_SERVICES`

+    Since the MM Supervisor currently does not support `AARCH64`, only a `X64` MM Supervisor Standalone MM binary is available.

 3. Add the DSC include